catalyst-cloud/catalystcloud-docs/source/kubernetes/gpu-acceleration.rst

-After a minute or two the cuda-vectoradd pod logs shdould show a successful result:
+After a minute or two the cuda-vectoradd pod logs should show a successful result:

 .. code-block:: text